last update: 19 Nov. 2019

 If in doubt use virustotal (an excellent free Google service) to analyses suspicious files and URL’s.

-In a study on malware statistics for 2013-2015 indicated that 431 million new malware variants were added to the pre-existing pool of malware strains.
+A study on malware statistics for 2013-2015 indicated that 431 million new malware variants were added to the pre-existing pool of malware strains.
 Check out this 2017 article for more information.

 This article looks at malware that targets ATM’s.
 This White Paper looks at attacks aimed at the travel and entertainment sector, i.e. spoofing client devices or identities.
 But don’t forget that even today people are still being scammed by fake anti-virus offers.